-- · Workplace rights and responsibilities. - The role of unions in the workplace and equal opportunity employment. - OHS requirements for specific work settings - Research work related issues. - Discuss the use of work related skills to efficiently deal with work related issues
+- Workplace rights and responsibilities. - The role of unions in the workplace and equal opportunity employment. - OHS requirements for specific work settings - Research work related issues. - Discuss the use of work related skills to efficiently deal with work related issues

-- Mock interview application requires students to create a resume, key selection criteria and a letter of application. - Career research task Students are required to explore possible career options using the Career Voyage program. - ICT based presentation on workplace issues. - Online tests, modules and quizzes. - Self-reflection on their Structured Workplace Learning - Case studies on workplace rights and responsibilities and conflict resolution. - A variety of exercises, internet research and tasks on employability skills.
+- Mock interview application requires students to create a resume and cover letter. - Career research task Students explore possible career options using the Career tools program. - ICT based presentation on workplace issues - Online tests, modules and quizzes - Self-reflection on their Structured Workplace Learning - Case studies on workplace rights and responsibilities and conflict resolution. - A variety of exercises, internet research and tasks on employability skills - Occupational Health and Safety Modules

-This subjects helps students to understand, develop and demonstrate work related skills in order to participate effectively within local and global settings.
-Knowledge from this subject will help guide students with their VCE subject selections and personal career goals and future career pathways.
+This subject helps students to understand, develop and demonstrate work related skills in order to participate effectively within local and global settings.
+Knowledge from this subject will help guide students with their future subject selections and personal career goals and future career pathways.

 Students will learn how to construct necessary documentation required for an interview.
-This knowledge combined with the constructive feedback they will receive from their mock interview experience will help provide a sound preparation for future job applications.
+This knowledge combined with the constructive feedback they will receive from their mock interview experience, will help provide sound preparation for future job applications.

-Industry and Enterprise is also a Unit 1 VCE subject, which will provide a valuable opportunity to prepare students for their VCE, and provide a single credit towards VCE and the VCE Vocational Specialisation.
+Industry and Enterprise is also a Unit 1 VCE subject, which will provide a valuable opportunity to prepare students for their VCE, and provide a single credit towards VCE and the VCE Vocational Major.